 One large expense comes from putting the logs in place.
 In most cases, you’ll need a large crane in order to place 50-foot logs.
 To avoid hanging long logs, you can build a vertical log structure, which in most cases consists of logs that are 8 feet long and run vertically.

 Log Homes International in South Africa teaches this technique and offers a book on the subject.
-It also offers an online school for students who cannot attend the classes.
 According to Bruce Wilde, founder of the school, a vertical log cabin is the easiest and one of the least expensive to build.

 “Vertical log cabins can be built by almost anyone, even if they don’t have any building experience I have even had handicapped students build a vertical log cabin.
 Heavy equipment isn’t needed, and they are very inexpensive to build.
 An American could easily build one big enough to live in for under $50,000.
 If they wanted to build a small cottage, one could be built for less than that.”

 My favorite style of log structure is a full-scribe log cabin similar to what Al Anderson from the Montana School of Log Building builds at his school, where students scribe logs together with a chainsaw and a chisel.

 A few years ago I hunted moose in Alaska.
 The cabin I stayed in was a full-scribe guest cabin built that was about 12 by 16 feet on the inside.
 The cabin had enough room for two hunters to live comfortably, a wood stove, a small kitchen, and a sweet loft for storage or sleeping.
 This cabin was built for less than $1,000—the logs were free, and the second-hand door and windows were purchased from an individual.

 Rustic buildings are something I’ve been in love with for a long time.
 From log cabins to timber-frame homes, they don’t have to cost millions to build.
 With the right mindset and a bit of muscle, building the cabin of your dreams is completely possible.